 I used to prefer e-mail, but the term is so widely used that it isn’t necessary to hyphenate it any more.
 This can lead to a bit of inconsistency when writing unusual ‘e-’ terms: ‘The competition email address is inside the e-invite.’
 These are the sorts of issues that editors and proofreaders often wrestle with (and that most other people don’t care about).

 What do you think of the results?
 Do any of them surprise you?
 And are there any other spellings you’d like to know about?
 Leave a comment below or catch up with me on Twitter.
 I’d love to hear from you.

-Join 350 others on my free Espresso ☕️ list and you'll receive:
+Join 451 others on my free Espresso ☕️ email list to receive:

 - offers and secret stuff

 I'm John Espirian, the UK's #1 provider of technical writing services on Google.
 My blog provides writing tips and how-to guides on improving your online presence and marketing your business.